jpmvferreira/gwcatalog/README.md

 ## Quick start
-You can use this program as a standard Python package or as a CLI, where both pack the same features.

-This quick start guide will show you how to use both.
+You can either use this program as a Python package or as a CLI, where both provide access to the same features.
+This quick start guide will also show you how to use both.

 ### Generating a MBHB catalog
-To generate the catalog you must specifiy: either the number of years or the number of events, and the population of black holes binaries (Pop III, Delay, No Delay).
 The redshift distribution is provided by the mission specification L6A2M5N2 provided in [[2]](#2), with modifications and errors found in [[1]](#1).

+To generate the catalog you must select a population of binaries (Pop III, Delay, No Delay) and specify either the number of years or the number of events to generate the catalog.

 For example if you wish to generate 4 years worth of Pop III MBHB events:
 ```python
 redshifts, distances, errors = gwc.MBHB("Pop III", years=4)
 ```